|

 Let’s try to draw this network.

-All we have done here is to have changed the
+All we have done here is to have

-healthcare and changed the labels.
-As
+public healthcare and changed the labels.

-patients.
-There is however one
+the flow of patients.
+There is however

-part isn’t at the source nodes any more, here labeled the local doctor.
-The actual production is at the end node,
+production part isn’t at the source nodes any more, here labeled the local

-the intervention/admission.
+the end node, the intervention/admission.

 Health professionals “bristle” when manufacturing